 - Creating test data, mocked libraries, and assets

 Software testing life cycle stage 5 - test execution

 With the test cases developed and the testing environment set up, testers can start executing test scripts.
 As the tests cases are executed, results are compiled and bugs are reported back to the testing team for documentation and test-case refinement.

 Sometimes retesting is required.
 For example, the testing team might find some flaw in the design of one or more of the test cases, or someone could identify a need for additional test cases.

-Testing life cycle step 6 - test closure
+Software testing life cycle stage 6 - test closure

 The output of this stage is a detailed test closure report that includes meaningful, easy to understand test metrics.
 Use these metrics to determine the level of success achieved in this test cycle.

-A thorough and professional test cycle is the best way to create a culture of quality for your team and build confidence in an application for your stakeholders.
+A thorough and professional software testing life cycle is the best way to create a culture of quality for your team.
+As a bonus, this “quality culture” will start to build confidence in your software applications for your stakeholders.
 The careful exploration of errors to remove defects gives your team increased insight into how your application works, which can save time when developing the next version.
 It is impractical to find all errors in a program, so exhaustive, extensive testing is not the best goal.
 The aim of every tester and developer should be to find and fix the errors with most negative impact on the use and performance of the application.